 On this leisurely fly-drive through British Columbia's awe-inspiring Rocky Mountain region you'll explore four of the province's seven national parks, encounter endless wildlife, and experience a wealth of outdoor pursuits.

-This south eastern area of British Columbia, bordering on the Rocky Mountains, serves as an incredible backdrop whilst exploring the Okanagan region with its award-winning vineyards, boundless lakes and scenic drives.
-Combine this with gentle mountain hikes, wildlife viewing and the soothing mineral springs at Fairmont Hot Springs Resort and you've got a relaxing Canadian adventure that's hard to beat.
+This southeastern area of British Columbia, bordering the Rocky Mountains, serves as an incredible backdrop whilst exploring the Okanagan region with its award-winning vineyards, boundless lakes, and scenic drives.
+Combine this with gentle mountain hikes, wildlife viewing, and the soothing mineral springs at Fairmont Hot Springs Resort and you've got a relaxing Canadian adventure that's hard to beat.

 Arrive Calgary early evening in time for a stroll around historic downtown and a spot of live music in Ranchman's cowboy bar.
 Here you can view Calgary Stampede rodeo memorabillla through the ages or check out your riding skills on the mechanical bull!
 Fancy something more sedate?
 You'll love the music scene at Beat Niq Jazz Club.

 Travel along Highway 1 today, part of the Trans-Canada Highway, and head for the pretty mountain town of Golden.

 Golden is your base from which to explore Yoho National Park.
 Here you can escape the hustle and bustle of everyday life with a gentle stroll around Emerald Lake.
 Consider a drive along winding roads to the impressive Takakkaw Falls , or take a guided hike to discover the world-famous fossils at Burgess Shale.